LBence31/avr_arduion_uno_r3/README.md

 _Learning the basics of embedded programming with AVR on an Arduino Uno R3 which has an ATmega328P microcontroller._

 The projects are from the "Projects Book" from the Arduino Starter Kit.
+The code might not do exactly what the book expects, as I'm actively trying to play around and test things.

 There is also a picture for each project describing the circuit.
 If there isn't one, then no circuit is needed, as in `01_Blink` project, which simply blinks the onboard LED.